Introduction to Psychoactive Mushrooms

 Aztec God mushrooms represent a group of psychedelic mushrooms whose traditional and religious use are vanishing.
 They are restricted to endangered habitats, usually on high mountain tops, and may likely go extinct due to global warming.
 They were listed as a vulnerable mushroom species in 2017 and may likely disappear by 2067.
 They were added to the fungal red list in 2017.

-History and relevance in religious ceremonies
+History and relevance in Aztec culture and religious ceremonies

 The Aztecs have a long history of utilizing several plants and animals within their society.
 These plants form a large part of their medicine and religious rituals.
 Aztec God mushrooms were an important part of these gatherings.
 Reports show that Aztecs would take psilocybin mushrooms at festivals or during large religious gatherings since it helped them to communicate with their gods.
 The shrooms are considered sacred since obtaining them is a herculean task, often requiring all-night searches.
 During the festivals, psilocybin mushrooms are consumed with chocolates and honey for an improved experience.